Update the trustee of your Family Trust

 The Family Trust operates under a registered business name.
 The Family Trust sells products and services.
 It has an ABN and TFN and two Individuals as Trustees.

 It is the Family Trust that is doing the business.
 Not the trustee of the Family Trust.
 A corporate trustee of the Family Trust usually has no ABN or TFN.
 It does not do tax returns.
 The corporate trustee does not trade in its own name.
 The corporate trustee owns no assets beneficially.
+However, speak to your accountant.
+We are not giving legal advice.

 The Family Trust trades.
 The Family Trust owns the assets.